tkg/tdtd/README.md

    will automatically be loaded.

-* MAKING tdtd-font.el
+# MAKING tdtd-font.el

 tdtd-font.el is created by tdtd-font-maker.el.
 You should not need to remake tdtd-font.el unless you have tinkered with the regular expressions in tdtd-font-maker.el.

-1. Load file `tdtd-font-maker.el'.
+1. Load file `tdtd-font-maker.el`.

-2. Execute `dtd-make-tdtd-font'.
+2. Execute `dtd-make-tdtd-font`.

    tdtd-font.el is created in the current directory.

 -----
 Tony Graham
 17 August 2007